 - The Lambda Sigma national scholarship application, which is submitted through the website.
 A password is required to access the form, which is sent to the chapter presidents in the spring.

-- A letter of nomination from your chapter, with emphasis on why this member was chosen as your scholarship nominee.
+- A letter of nomination from your chapter peers, with emphasis on why this member was chosen as your scholarship nominee.

 - An essay from the nominee, focusing on what Lambda Sigma involvement has meant to him or her.
 Please have them include their name, permanent address, phone number, email, university, chapter name (i.e. Alpha) and major at the top of their letter.

-- An official transcript, scanned into a PDF file.
+- Current or latest college transcript, scanned into a PDF file.

 - Two letters of recommendation from faculty or staff (one of which may be from the chapter advisor).
 Preferably, each letter should address a different aspect of the nominee’s achievements: scholarship, leadership, community service or contributions to the Lambda Sigma chapter.